Bouvier des Flandres Health Issues & Care Guide

 Insurance Recommendation

-Given the Bouvier des Flandres's predisposition to conditions like Obesity and Ear Infections, pet insurance is a worthwhile investment.
-Plans for Bouvier des Flandress typically cost $41–$81 per month and can save thousands in unexpected veterinary bills.
+Given the Bouvier des Flandres's predisposition to conditions like Hip Dysplasia and Subaortic Stenosis, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.